West Scotland - Region Overview

 1 Green (Regional)

 In terms of list seats, both the Greens and Lib Dems may be hoping that the SNP don’t gain those constituencies.
 Had the SNP won either last time, the Greens wouldn’t have won the seat they were proportionally entitled to (which happened to them here in 2003) due to the overhang.
-This is one of the ways AMS is partly rather than fully proportional.

 The Lib Dems weren’t in the running last time, but this is the region with their best shot at increasing their MSP count, especially if they can translate still strong support in the Westminster East Dunbartonshire constituency to Holyrood list votes.
 Like the Greens, they would be negatively impacted by SNP overhang, and it’s not impossible they’ll win enough votes for a seat in principle but not once constituency seats are allocated.

-Regional List MSPs Elected 2016
+Regional List Vote and MSPs Elected

 #1: